growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/README.md

 ### Check if the settings are reflected

-After above settings is done, a Slack notification form will be added to the edit mode screen of the page.
+After the above settings are done, a Slack notification form will be added to the edit mode screen of the page.

 ![slack1](/assets/images/slack1.png)